Takashi Uesugi: Takashi Uesugi Takes on the "Kisha Kurabu"

-2016: After five years the Tokyo Electric Power Company finally admitted that there had in fact been a nuclear meltdown as first reported by Takashi Uesugi and denied by TEPCO.
+2016: After five years the Tokyo Electric Power Company admitted that there had in fact been a nuclear meltdown as first reported by Takashi Uesugi and denied by TEPCO.

 2017: The Op-Ed program, hosted by Takashi Uesugi celebrated three years in operation, 800 programs and 1500 guests to date and began testing of new artificial intelligence (AI) system to do live translating in up to 50 languages.

 2018: The Op-Ed program celebrated four years of operation and expanded in addition to its regular interview and reporting, up to the date news on artificial intelligence (AI).